 - When you use the dog cologne before you leave the shop so you don’t smell like a dog.

-- You home school your 14 year old daughter at the grooming shop, because she prefers dog to the student.
+- You home-school your 14-year-old daughter at the grooming shop because she prefers dogs to the student.

 - The grooming shop provides a better learning structure.

 - When you pick up dog poop with one hand and hold a hamburger in the other.

 When you notice your husband has hair growing out of his ear, you automatically try to pluck it.
 (Suzanne at Kanine Klassique, in Belfast, Northern Ireland)

 When you bake dog cookies for clients but your family complains, their cookie jar is always empty. (rtpouin)

 When you recognize the dog on the street before the owner.
 (Red Tigrrr)